j-easy/easy-batch/README.md

 Easy Batch is a framework that aims to simplify batch processing with Java.

-It addresses common tedious tasks such as reading, filtering, parsing and validating input data and lets you concentrate on your batch processing business logic.
+It addresses common tedious tasks such as reading, filtering, parsing and validating input data and lets you keep focus on your batch processing business logic.

 ## Key features

- * Lightweight: The framework's core has no dependencies and hence a small memory footprint : a 42Ko jar file with a lot of features.
+ * Lightweight: The framework's core has no dependencies and hence a small memory footprint : a 80Ko jar file with a lot of features.

  * POJO-oriented development: Map records to your domain objects so you can still work with the Object Oriented aspect of Java.